 After black friday hundreds of American grinders moved to place like Costa Rica and Thailand because poker sites would no longer accept their action from the states and because depositing and withdrawing funds from the states was too difficult, slow and expensive.

-With Bitcoin these are all non issues but there are still other good reasons to moving overseas as a poker pro.
+With crypto these are all non issues but there are still other good reasons to moving overseas as a poker pro.

 Pros to moving overseas as a poker pro